JorgeOsorio97/probability/README.md

 # Probability

-Repo to store notes taken in probability course.
+Repo containing the notes taken in the probability course.
+Data mining certificate.